ubidots/ubidots-ArduinoMKR/README.md

 7. Select the .ZIP file of Ubidots and then "**Accept**" or "**Choose**".
 8. Close the Arduino IDE and open it again.

-**NOTE:** To be able to use this device with TCP over TLS1.2 you must add manually the certificate from Ubidots to the module following the section **Certificate uploading** from this [guide](https://www.arduino.cc/en/Tutorial/FirmwareUpdater), and add the next line required for the process in the *Add Domain* button.
+**NOTE:** To be able to use this device with TCP over TLS1.2 or HTTPS you must add manually the certificates from Ubidots to the module following the steps into the section **Certificate uploading** in this [guide](https://www.arduino.cc/en/Tutorial/FirmwareUpdater), further add the following domains required for the process in the *Add Domain* button from the *FirwareUpdater* provided by the MKR suit.

 `industrial.api.ubidots.com:9812`
+`industrial.api.ubidots.com:443`

 # Documentation